Every grower of plants has an occasional order

 We can usually work around delaying a 2nd box to cover the 'not ready'

-plants.
+plants on large orders.
 It's when 1-2 plants aren't ready on small to medium orders

 8 or less plants.
 There simply aren't sufficient funds within the